All twenty locations were built to the same specifications but with the four Wing HQs having a number of extra buildings.

 The unusually named 'Surveillance and Inspection Building' was where US personnel paired the nuclear warheads with the re-entry module.

-Little information and, not surprisingly, no photographs of the work carried out inside these buildings have ever been released
+Little information and, not surprisingly, no photographs of the work carried out inside these buildings have ever, to my knowledge, been released

 Launch crews, firemen, RAF police/dog handlers and catering supplies would be transported to each satellite as required.